Saturation of Zeldovich Stretch-Twist-Fold Map Dynamos: Saturation of STF map dynamos

-where $R_{M0}$ is the initial value of $\Rm$ and $B_{rms}^2$ is the average value of $B^2(x)$ at any iteration (or time).
+Again $R_{M0}$ is the initial value of $\Rm$ for the map and $B_{rms}^2$ is now the average value of $B^2(x)$ at any iteration (or time), taken to be normalised to the equipartition value.

 This form models the possible increase of the renormalized resistivity due to Lorentz forces.

-The time evolution of $B(x)$ is shown in the left and right panels of Fig.~\ref{fig.11} for $R_{M0} = 1000$ and $R_{M0} = 10^4$ respectively.
-The evolution of corresponding $B_{rms}$ is shown in Fig.~\ref{fig.17} as case (a) and case (b) respectively.
-We see from Fig.~\ref{fig.17} that $B_{rms}$ indeed saturates after about $7-10$ iterations, to a value of order unity.
-Moreover, comparing Fig.~\ref{fig.11} with Fig.~\ref{fig.5}, it is clear that the function $B(x)$ representing the saturated state, is of the same form as $B(x)$ for the critical $\Rm$($\sim 4.35$).
+The time evolution of $B(x)$ is shown in the left and right panels of Fig.~\ref{decrm} for 2-strip, $R_{M0} = 10^4$ and 4-strip, $R_{M0} = 10^6$ respectively.
+The evolution of corresponding $B_{rms}$ is shown in Fig.~\ref{brmsevol1} as case (a) and case (c) respectively.
+We see from Fig.~\ref{brmsevol1} that $B_{rms}$ indeed saturates after about $7-10$ iterations, to a value of order unity.
+Moreover, on comparing left panel of Fig.~\ref{decrm} with left panel of Fig.~\ref{rmcrit} and right panel of Fig.~\ref{decrm} with right panel of Fig.~\ref{rmcrit}, it is clear that the function $B(x)$ representing the saturated state, is of the same form as $B(x)$ for the critical $\Rm$($\sim 4.35$).
 Further in the saturated stage the $\Rm$ given by the Eq.~\ref{Rmnew}, also settles to $\Rsat=\Rmc\sim4$, using $B_{rms}\sim0.5$ and $R_{M0}=1000$.

-Employing a similar method of saturation for the 4-strip map with cancellation adopting an initial $\Rm = 10^5$ also gives similar results as shown in Fig.~\ref{fig.13}.
-The corresponding evolution of $B_{rms}$, case (c) in Fig.~\ref{fig.17}, shows that $B_{rms}$ saturates again after about ten iterations, to a value of order unity.
-Again comparing eigenfunctions $B(x)$ in Fig.~\ref{fig.13} with Fig.~\ref{fig.5} (right panel), it is clear that the saturated eigenfunction is equivalent to the marginal eigenfunction which is obtained for the critical magnetic Reynolds number, with $\Rsat=\Rmc \sim 4.35$.
+In Fig.~\ref{decrm}, we also show the corresponding magnetic power spectrum, $M(k)$, where the solid black curve is from the kinematic stage and the red dashed line is for the saturated field.
+It can be seen that the kinematic field exhibits peaks on smaller scales, around $k\sim 5-20$ in 2-strip case and $k\sim 3-10$ in the 4-strip case.
+The peaks seen on smaller scales (or larger k) in kinematic stage seem to be smoothed out by saturation with an increase in the power in $k\sim 1-2$.
+Note that in both stages, however, the maximum power is in $k=0$ constant component, which does not appear in such a log-log plot.
 Thus in the case where saturation is obtained by renormalization of $\Rm$, we find that the saturated state has the same spatial structure as the marginal state of the kinematic map dynamo.
 Such a result is similar to the saturation behaviour obtained in \cite{S99} and perhaps in the simulations of \cite{HBD04} for the $\Pm = 1$ fluctuation dynamo.